Nicky Lopez Player Props: Royals vs. Guardians

-On Thursday, Nicky Lopez (hitting .280 in his past 10 games) and the Kansas City Royals play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:10 PM ET.
+Nicky Lopez -- batting .269 with two doubles, three walks and four RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Aaron Civale on the hill, on July 7 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+In his previous game he had a hitless performance (0-for-4) against the Guardians.

 Nicky Lopez Game Info & Props vs. the Guardians